TchamdjaM/TchamdjaM/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Javascript simple games
+- 🔭 I’m currently working on SQL server
-- 🌱 I’m currently learning C# & python
+- 🌱 I’m currently learning Python
 - 💬 Ask me about ...
 - 📫 Reach me: www.linkedin.com/in/melissatchamdja
 - 😄 Pronouns: she/her